 Consistency to victory

-But we're not picking just any old high-yielder.
-We believe that to outperform the market, you have to find financially strong, well-managed, undervalued companies that pay dividends.
-Why take a chance on Joe's Next-Generation e-Hot Dog Stand -- with its jumpy beta, battered balance sheet, and 50-50 chance of going bankrupt -- when you could invest in a stable ship that returns profits to shareholders and provides capital returns over the long term?
+But II isn't picking just any old high-yielders, because to outperform the market, you have to find financially strong, well-managed, undervalued companies that pay dividends.
+Why take a chance on Joe's Next-Generation e-Hot Dog Stand -- with its jumpy beta, battered balance sheet, and 50/50 chance of going bankrupt -- when you could invest in a stable ship that returns profits to shareholders and provides capital returns over the long term?

 It's a tried-and-true formula, and if you follow it, you'll have the stomach to beat the market.

 There are loads of great dividend-paying stocks, but they're not the market's most popular.
 In fact, you usually have to go digging to find them.
-But to view our two newest picks and favorite stocks for new money now, click here to join Income Investor.
+But you can view Income Investor's favorite stocks for new money now by clicking here.
 There's no obligation to subscribe, and maybe -- just maybe -- we'll come through this crazy market without any massive losses.

 This article was originally published as "Do You Have the Stomach to Beat the Market?" on June 10, 2005.
 It has been updated.

 Tim Hanson does not own shares of any company mentioned in this article.
 Total is an Income Investor selection.
 McGraw-Hill is an Inside Value pick.
 Paccar is a Stock Advisor recommendation.
 No Fool is too cool for disclosure.